gampleman/elm-webcomponents/README.md

 ## Compatibility

-### Typescript
+### TypeScript

-This library relies on the new decorators, so you \*_must not_ have `experimentalDecorators` enabled in your `tsconfing.json`.
+This library relies on the current experimental TypeScript implementation of the decorator syntax, so you \*_must not_ have `experimentalDecorators` enabled in your `tsconfing.json`.
 We recommend having `target: "es2015"` or later set as well.

 ### Web platform

-Most of the Webcomponent APIs are well supported cross browser. `adoptedStyles` relies on features that are slightly less prevalent, but still about 93% of web users as of writing.
+Most of the web component APIs are well supported cross browser. `adoptedStyles` relies on features that are slightly less prevalent, but still about 93% of web users as of writing.
 Some polyfills may be available.

-### Typescript -> Elm
+### TypeScript -> Elm

-This codebase works by translating a subset of Typescript types into Elm types/encoders/decoders.
+This codebase works by translating a subset of TypeScript types into Elm types/encoders/decoders.

-We don't currently support any form of encoding for Custom Types on the Elm side, meaning type Unions in type script won't work.
+We don't currently support any form of encoding for custom types on the Elm side, meaning type unions in TypeScript won't work.

 We plan to address this in the future.
 Some more advanced TS type shenanigans will also not work, such as Indexed types and similar.
 The best supported are things where there is a clear correspondence between Elm and TypeScript types.